seekayel/kamlasater.com/src/routes/blog/how-to-pass-9-aws-certifications-in-14-months.md

 ---
-title: 'How I Passed 9 AWS Certifications in 14 Months'
+title: 'How to Pass 9 AWS Certifications in 14 Months'
 date: "2022-07-15"
 tags:
   - AWS